rustamserg/mogate/README.md

 	Player.Get<Execute> ().AddNew (seq, "movement");
 	Player.Get<State<HeroState>> ().EState = HeroState.Moving;

-In example below we use sequence to guarantee order of actions execution and spawn to syncronize animation with sprite movement.
-Also we use action to change map and state behaviours once visual part of movement flow will be finished.
+In example below we use *Sequence* to guarantee order of actions execution and *Spawn* to syncronize animation with sprite movement.
+Also we use *ActionEntity* to change map and state behaviours once visual part of movement is finished.